SitecorePowerShell/Console/Documentation/Markdown/Show-Input.md

 ### EXAMPLE 2

-Uses Show-Input commandlet to request user a new name for the content item validating the proper characters are used and assigns the result to $newName variable (nothing gets changed)
+Uses Show-Input command to request user a new name for the content item validating the proper characters are used and assigns the result to $newName variable (nothing gets changed)

 ```powershell